-Employers have an obligation to achieve and maintain pay equity under both the Ontario Pay Equity Act and the federal Canadian Human Rights Act, and Hicks Morley has extensive expertise in this area.
+Employers have an obligation to achieve and maintain pay equity under both the Ontario Pay Equity Act and the federal Canadian Human Rights Act, and Hicks Morley has extensive expertise in these areas.

 Recognizing that the costs associated with pay equity compliance can be significant, we encourage our clients to be as proactive as possible in identifying and addressing pay equity issues that may already exist and those that may have been created through the bargaining process or through changed circumstances in the workplace.

 Events that may trigger pay equity maintenance implications and obligations include:

 - collective bargaining that impacts compensation and job rates

 - changes in the value of work performed in a job class

 We advise and guide our clients in the development of plans that meet their pay equity requirements of the legislation—including the obligation to maintain pay equity on an ongoing basis.
 Our services include:

 - conducting compliance audits to determine whether pay equity was originally achieved and whether it has been maintained to date

 - developing strategies to deal with identified vulnerabilities

 - assisting in the drafting of the pay equity plans to ensure compliance